Penn 10th Reunion: HSOC-ers Matt Levin, Rachel Conrad, Dan Strigenz and Kevin Rurak (Class of '08)

 Caroline Cilio '15 received a master's degree in Bioethics (MBE '16) and is now a Research Associate at the National Academies of Sciences, Engineering, and Medicine in Washington, DC.

 Aaron Cohen '08 graduated from Penn Med in 2012, and is an oncology fellow at HUP and in the masters of science and epidemiology program at Penn.

-Rachel Conrad '08 is finishing medical school and applying for residencies in psychiatry.
+Rachel Conrad '08 is a clinical child psychiatry fellow at Boston Children's Hospital.
 She has also been publishing her writing.

 Ryan Constantine '13 will be doing research at UT Southwestern in Dallas and applying to medical school.